MSU-ICER/r-for-hpcc/episodes/rstudio-server-ondemand.Rmd

 using your MSU NetID and password.
 Before we get into any other OnDemand specifics, we'll submit an RStudio job to get you up and running.

-Go to the Interactive Apps tab and select RStudio Server (beta).
+Go to the Interactive Apps tab and select RStudio Server.

 ![](fig/select-r-studio.png){alt='The OnDemand home screen with the Interactive Apps tab expanded to show RStudio Server'}